mrisen/inet-showcases/wireless/fragmentation/doc/index.rst

    :width: 100%
    :align: center

-It is apparent that in this scenario, the domain in which fragmentation is actually useful is a very small range.
-Above a certain SNIR threshold (where relative noise becomes low enough), the fragmentation decreases performance, and below another threshold it doesn't make any difference.
+It is apparent that in this scenario, the domain in which fragmentation is useful is a very small range.
+Above a certain SNIR threshold (where relative noise becomes low enough), the fragmentation decreases performance, and below another threshold, it doesn't make any difference.
 The range of SNIR difference when fragmentation is advantageous is about 50%.
 TODO: does that make sense?

 .. note:: The parameter study configurations are defined in :download:`parameterstudy.ini <../parameterstudy.ini>`.
 The charts are available in ``ParameterStudy.anf``.